Climate Change and One Health

 Lead PI: Kim Stackhouse-Lawson

-The vast Western Great Plains, North America’s largest remaining grassland, sustains vital livestock-based food production.
-Climate change now threatens this ecosystem and industry, potentially triggering major shifts in livestock farming, ecology, and economics.
-A CSU team is working to collaborate with ranchers, conservation groups, industries, and communities to tackle these challenges.
-The project’s core aim is to create a community-centered framework for implementing sustainable livestock practices, enhancing rural resilience, and fostering thriving communities and economies.
+The Western Great Plains, North America’s largest remaining grassland, sustains crucial livestock-based food production.
+However, climate change poses a significant threat to this ecosystem and industry, potentially causing substantial shifts in livestock farming, ecology, and economics.
+With pilot funding, this CSU team collaborated with ranchers, conservation groups, industries, and communities to address these challenges.
+Their primary goal was to develop a community-centered framework for implementing sustainable livestock practices, fostering rural resilience, and cultivating robust communities and economies.